hieptl/netflix-clone/README.md

 > 20th NOTE:
 >
-> - Whenever we access "email" state and "password" state, we can get the latest value.
+> - Whenever we access the "email" state and "password" state, we can get the latest value.
 >
-> - The remaining task is to send those values to Firebase when the current user clicks on "Sign In" button.
+> - The remaining task is to send those values to Firebase when the current user clicks on the "Sign In" button.

 - Step 7: Import "firebaseAuth" from "firebase.js" file and then update "login" function to send "email" state and "password" state to Firebase.